 - Improving seller performance: Use Amazon Seller Central to identify the key areas of performance you need to improve on.

 - Be priced competitively: This does not mean having the lowest price.
-If you have don’t want to reprice manually consider using repricing software to save time and keep your price competitive.
+If you don’t want to reprice manually consider using repricing software to save time and keep your prices competitive.

 There are four key criteria sellers must have to compete for the Buy Box:

-- Professional Seller account: Only sellers with a Professional Amazon Sellers account are eligible to win the Buy Box.
-Individual or Basic Seller account are not eligible.
+- Professional Seller account: Only sellers with a Professional Amazon Sellers account which costs $39.99 per month are eligible to win the Buy Box.
+Individual or Basic Seller accounts are not eligible.

-- Buy Box eligibility: A seller must be Buy Box Eligible (previously called Featured Merchant) for the product in order to compete for a share of the much coveted Buy Box for that product’s sales.
+- Buy Box eligibility: A seller must be Buy Box Eligible (previously called Featured Merchant) for the product in order to compete for a share of the much-coveted Buy Box for that product’s sales.
 Sellers can be eligible to win the Buy Box for some products and not for other products.
 Sellers can fast-track their way to Buy Box Eligibility by using Amazon FBA.
+To be Buy Box eligible, your Order Defect Rate, Cancellation Rate and Late Shipment Rate metrics must be in good standing.

 - Item condition: Items that are used cannot win a Buy Box position over a new item—instead, there is now a Used Buy Box which is separate to the main Buy Box.